 My writing partner and I are thinking of attending.
 Do we both need to pay for a ticket or can we come under one ticket?
-Writing teams must each individually pay for a ticket but have the advantage of receiving twice as many meetings as a single attendee.
+Writing teams must each individually pay for a ticket when attending in-person, but have the advantage of receiving twice as many meetings as a single attendee.
 This is done by one partner signing up for his/her meetings during one part of the day and the other partner signing up for his./her meetings during the other part of the day.
 Partners can attend each others’ meetings and be in the on-call line separately as well to capitalize on this.

 What materials does one bring to an event like this: the full script, a treatment, synopsis, business cards, trailer, poster, short film..?
 I want to make certain I’m prepared.
-We recommend bringing only a few copies of a script, if you have one written, to leave in your car or hotel room.
+When attending in person, we recommend bringing only a few copies of a script, if you have one written, to leave in your car or hotel room.
 There is no rule stating that a synopsis or treatment cannot be left with a representative.
 We just don’t recommend it.
 If your pitch excites the rep, they’ll ask you to mail or email them a copy of the script or have you come into their respective offices to pitch it to the entire company.
 Synopses tend to be bland (e.g., even if the rep has to go back to work on Monday and re-pitch your story verbally to the head of the company or studio, his or her enthusiasm would be better than them photocopying your dry synopsis and handing it out to everyone in the office.). leave them the first 10 pages of your script instead!!
 As for business cards, this is a novice mistake.
 Professional writers in Hollywood do not have business cards — unless they also have a production company.
 Business cards that state “writer” or “screenwriter” on them are just red flags that you are not a professional.
 Leave them home.
 Reps will have a sign up sheet with your contact info or can write it down before you leave your meeting or you can leave them a business card from your current trade profession.
 They’ve even been known to call us after the event for an attendee’s number.

 If you have a trailer you would like to show representatives during your meetings or a short film or web series or book you would like to leave behind, you are welcome to do so.